 Money laundering is the illegal practice of filtering dirty money, or ill-gotten gains, through a series of transactions until the funds are clean, or appear to be proceeds from legal activities.
 This is often done unknowingly which is not a crime.

 Securities fraud is any manipulation or deception that affects the purchase or sale of a security and usually includes the misrepresentation or omission of material information.
 The two primary laws that govern the securities industry and serve to protect investors are the Securities Act of 1933 and the Securities Exchange Act of 1934.

-Telemarketing fraud is a term that refers generally to any scheme to “deprive victims dishonestly of money or property or to misrepresent the values of goods or services.”
+Telemarketing fraud is a term that refers generally to any scheme to "deprive victims dishonestly of money or property or to misrepresent the values of goods or services."
 Again these factors are subjective and readily defensible.
-Call Omar Johansson at 954-745-7517 to discuss your defenses.
+Call our firm at 954-745-7517 to discuss your defenses.